-- the freshwater or largetooth sawfish (Pristis) or Galwanyi to Bunuba people, which is listed as 'vulnerable' under the EPBC Act, and, along with all sawfish, is a protected species under the Fish Resources Management Act 1994.
-It is identified as a 'Priority 3' species by the department.
+- the freshwater or largetooth sawfish (Pristis pristis) or Galwanyi to Bunuba people, which is listed as 'vulnerable' under the EPBC Act, and, along with all sawfish, is a protected species under the Fish Resources Management Act 1994.
+It is identified as a Priority 3 species by the department.
 This species which can live for more than 40 years is believed to spend the first several years of life in freshwater, and then move out of the rivers into the marine environment when mature to breed (Thorburn et al. 2007).
 It is known from numerous river systems of northern Australia, but the Fitzroy River has been identified an important nursery for sawfish, and a globally significant refuge for this species (Morgan et al. 2004); (Morgan et al. 2014); (Thorburn et al. 2007).
-Permanent river pools provide critical refuge during the dry season, and sawfish have been recorded from even a very small pool at Windjana Gorge (Sonneman 2017, pers. comm.
+Permanent river pools provide crucial refuge during the dry season, and sawfish have been recorded from even a very small pool at Windjana Gorge (Sonneman 2017, pers. comm.
 7 September). - the short-finned eel (Anguilla bicolor) or Lanyi to Bunuba people a species that migrates from freshwater to the sea to spawn.
-It is believed to travel from the Kimberley to Indonesia to breed and die, while juveniles then return to freshwaters of the Kimberley to continue their lifecycle (Department of the Environment and Energy 2011).
-Within WA this species is known only from the Kimberley and Pilbara (Morgan et al. 2004); (Morgan et al. 2011). - the Prince Regent hardyhead (Craterocephalus lentiginosus) or Jinbirri to Bunuba people a species endemic to the Kimberley region (Morgan et al. 2004); (Morgan et al. 2011). - a relatively newly described species of archerfish the Kimberley archerfish (Toxotes kimberleyensis) or Girrwali to Bunuba people, which is restricted to the south-western corner of the region (Allen 2004); (Morgan et al. 2004); (Morgan et al. 2011).
+It is believed to travel from the Kimberley to Indonesia to breed and die, while juveniles then return to freshwaters of the Kimberley to continue their lifecycle (Department of the